 Eggs-in-a-nest are always a crowd pleaser, so eggs-in-a-nest benedict is a no brainer.
 Just top the standard with some Canadian bacon and hollandaise sauce and voila!
 Get our Eggs-in-a-Nest Benedict Sandwiches recipe.

-As the Food52 recipe notes, this might as well be called “Low Country Benedict”.
-You have all the Southern favorites: Smithfield ham, fried green tomatoes, and a hollandaise sauce made with Pimento cheese.
-Served best with a sweet tea.
-Get the recipe here.
+All the Southern favorites in a single benedict: Smithfield ham, fried green tomatoes, and a hollandaise sauce made with pimento cheese.
+Best served with a sweet tea.
+Get the recipe.

 This is what Eggs Benedict would be if the dish was invented by a Jewish deli.
-Taken from the Artisan Jewish Deli at Home, this recipe from Serious Eats uses pastrami and latkes (!) for the benedict experience.
-Get the recipe here.
+Taken from The Artisan Jewish Deli at Home, this recipe uses pastrami and latkes (!) for the benedict experience.
+Get the recipe.

 While you may have never ORDERED it, almost everyone has seen eggs Florentine on a diner menu.
 Eggs Florentine takes the benedict concept and substitutes sautéed spinach for the ham/meat/seafood component.
 Slightly healthier, equally delicious.
-Get the recipe here.
+Get the recipe.

 10. Eggs Trivette